Healing the Earth One Chicken at a Time

 One purchase can support an entire community of local businesses.

 When you buy from Liberty Acres Farm, you aren’t just supporting Liberty Acres.
-You are supporting the Johnsonville Farm and Garden, where we get our freshly milled custom non-GMO feed rations, along with other farm supplies.
+You are supporting Johnsonville Farm and Garden, where we get our freshly milled custom non-GMO feed rations, along with other farm supplies.
 When you buy our pork or lamb you are supporting Lehigh Valley Meats, who does our USDA processing, smoking, sausage making and packaging.
-Our chickens come from just down the road at Moyer’s Chicks.
-Our piglets come from Poliskiewicz farms around the corner from us and our turkeys from Reich Poultry.
+Our hens come from just down the road at Moyers Chicks in Quakertown.
+Our piglets come from Poliskiewicz farms around the corner from us and our broilers and turkeys from Reich Poultry.
 Along with these major suppliers of ours, there is also the local hardware store, auto parts store, along with others.
 We believe shopping local is not only important for our customers but equally, if not more important for us.